Rohrer College of Business @ Rowan University

 The number of credit hours that can be earned will vary depending upon the particular course taken.
 Academic credit is based on the learning experience rather than the number of hours worked.
 Nevertheless, students who register for three credits would normally be expected to work a minimum of ten hours per week during a regular semester, or a minimum of 150 hours per term, depending upon the length of the term in which the course is offered.
-Students who register for six credits would normally be expected to work a minimum of 18 hours per week during a regular semester, or a minimum of 270 hours per term, depending upon the length of the term in which the course is offered.
 Any work schedule would be agreed upon between the student, the work supervisor, and the faculty supervisor.

 The Supervised Internship Program may be taken as a free elective, business elective or an elective within the specialization.
 Students should consult with their academic advisor or with the faculty member responsible for the Supervised Internship Program within their area of specialization.

 Positions for which Internship credit is granted should ideally reflect a level of responsibility that would provide the students with insight into issues of their field of study.
 Such positions may be compensated or uncompensated.
 Positions that may qualify could include on-campus positions offered by Rowan University or the College of Business, off-campus positions publicized by the Supervised Internship Program, or positions secured through a student's own efforts.
 Final approval of the position rests with the supervising faculty member within the student's area of specialization.

 It is the responsibility of the employer to work with faculty members and students to provide a meaningful, career-related work experience.
 Supervision commensurate with the position is required.
 The work supervisor may be asked to provide an evaluation of the student's performance.